Aliases for SST Gene

 GeneCards Summary for SST Gene

 SST (Somatostatin) is a Protein Coding gene.
-Diseases associated with SST include pancreatic somatostatinoma and somatostatinoma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include hormone activity.
+Diseases associated with SST include Somatostatinoma and Esophageal Varix.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include hormone activity.